TL;DR

 - A separate £75,000 level term policy to act as a family support fund.

 This "stacking" approach can be more affordable than one large level term policy while still providing a degree of flexibility.
 It allows you to tailor your protection with precision.
-At WeCovr, our advisers can model these scenarios for you, comparing costs across the market to find an optimal blend.
+At WeCovr, our advisers can model these scenarios for you, comparing costs across our panel to find an optimal blend.

 Critical Considerations for Business Owners, Directors, and the Self-Employed